English Editing for Italian PhD Students

 Year two: first journal article submission

-If the journal you're targeting requires a certificate of editing confirming native English review, request it when you submit for editing.
-Editor World provides this at no additional charge.
+If the journal you're targeting requires a certificate of editing confirming native English review, select the optional add-on when you submit your order for editing.

 Year three: thesis and final submissions